tc39/proposal-private-fields/README.md

     MemberExpression[?Yield] `.` PrivateName
 ```

-When such a reference is evaluated, the private name is lexically resolved to an internal slot key.
-The slot key is then used to access the correct internal slot on the object.
+When such a reference is evaluated, the private name is lexically resolved to a private slot key.
+The slot key is then used to access the correct private slot on the object.

-If the object does not contain the referenced internal slot, then the prototype chain is not traversed.
+If the object does not contain the referenced private slot, then the prototype chain is not traversed.
 Instead, a TypeError is thrown.

 It is an early error if a member expression contains a private name which cannot be statically resolved.